biolab/orange3/doc/widgets/unsupervised/mds.md

 The MDS graph performs many of the functions of the visualizations widget.
-It is in many respects similar to the **Scatter Plot**, so we recommend reading its description as well.
+It is in many respects similar to the **Scatter Plot**, so we recommend reading this widget's description as well.

 Example
 -------